 Hotels in Milos

-- Asterias Boutique Hotel – we loved the location of this family-run boutique hotel.
-It was affordable, comfortable, and a perfect jumping off point to explore the island!
+Asterias Boutique Hotel – $ – we loved this family-run boutique hotel.
+It was affordable, comfortable, and in a perfect location for exploring the best beaches in Milos.
+Where I stayed.

-- Miland Suites – this collection of luxury villas is located on a hilltop close by to the main port town of Adamantas.
+Miland Suites – $$$$ – luxury villas located on a hilltop, close by to the main port town of Adamantas.
 Great if you want a quiet location, a short drive from local restaurants.

-- Milos Breeze Boutique Hotel – a mix of traditional architecture and modern design, this central hotel has a beautiful infinity pool overlooking the ocean.
+Milos Breeze Boutique Hotel – $$$$ – a mix of traditional architecture and modern design, this hotel has an infinity pool overlooking the ocean.
 Located in Pollonia.

-- Melian Boutique Hotel & Spa – one of the few luxury boutique hotels on the island – snap it up if it’s available during your trip!
+Melian Boutique Hotel & Spa – $$$$ – one of the few luxury boutique hotels on the island – snap it up if it’s available during your trip!
 Where I’d want to stay next time & where I’d want to splurge.

 I recommend staying on the North side of the island, which has the highest concentration of nearby beaches and isn’t far from shops or restaurants in Plaka or Pollonia.
 Note that Plaka is a much bigger town than Pollonia!
-Here’s my top picks in terms of amenities, view, and location:
+My top picks in terms of amenities, view, and location: